 There are several organizations and initiatives that provide resources and support for LGBTQ people and LGBTQ issues, many of which have received support from my philanthropic organization, The Peaceman Foundation.
-Here is partial list of resources to any LGBTQ people who might be looking for help:
+Here is a partial list of resources for any LGBTQ people who might be looking for help:

 1. National Center for Transgender Equality www.transequality.org

 The National Center for Transgender Equality is the nation’s leading social justice advocacy organization winning life-saving change for transgender people.
 NCTE was founded by transgender activists who recognized the urgent need for policy change and set out to provide a powerful transgender advocacy presence in Washington, D.C.

 The leading national organization providing crisis intervention and suicide prevention services to LGBTQ young people, aged 13-24.
 The Trevor Lifeline: 1-866-488-7386

 3. GLSEN (Gay Lesbian Straight Educational Network) www.glsen.org